 Which is why we asked Nicolas Jammet, co-founder and chief product officer of salad mecca Sweetgreen, to share some of his go-to secrets.

 Sweetgreen, in case you’re unaware, is known for creating seasonal, fresh salads and grain bowls that are bursting with flavors.
-Customers wait in long lines to order the Kale Caesar and Hummus Tahina at about 90 locations across eight different states.
+Customers wait in long lines to order the Kale Caesar and Hummus Tahini at over 120 locations across 12 states.

 Keep reading for Jammet’s advice on how to make the most sensational salads at home or during your next visit to whatever salad spot you choose.